Superformula/cloud-backend-test/README.md

 ## About

 ### Document Poursepose

-The current document contains information related to developers that would like to run, test and even extend it.
+The current document contains information related to developers that would like to run, test and even extend this project.

 Having in consideration that the present proyect is the result of the Superformula hiring process, I sent the corresponding "Design & Architecrure" document to [Chloe Knapper](https://www.linkedin.com/in/chloeknapper/) by email.
-The document includes a dedicated section to each requirement bullet in addition to a DEMO link.
+The document includes a dedicated sections to each requirement bullet in addition to a DEMO link.

-### Proyect description
+## Project description

 GraphQL service based on Apollo Server v2 running in serverless mode.
-Specifically, the api runs as AWS lambda with a corresponding API Gateway.
+Specifically, the api runs as AWS lambda with a corresponding API Gateway, a Dynamodb as storage and an integration to Mapbox plaform.

 The services provides CRUD oprations for the 'user' entity and a geocode query function to tranlate and direaction string into a geolocalized address.

-### Design aspects
+## Design aspects

-#### Reusability by Abstraction of the scenarios
+### Reusability

-The crud services were developed in a generic way, to speed up the extension of this service by adding support for other models CRUDs operation without having the develop the similar resolvers over and over again.
+The crud services were developed in a generic way, to speed up the extension of this service by adding support for other models CRUDs operation without having the develop the identical resolvers over and over again.

 For instance, to extend the service to support crud operation of a new model, the existing CRUDs services can be reused by copy and pasting the existing ones

-| *NOTE* Mutation/user.ts
+| *Mutation/user.ts*
 ```js
   export const user = {
     async createUser(parent: any, args: any, context: { dataSources: { storage: StorageDataSource}}, info: any) {